 Simon Higgs was hired by Kanda Shokai's Zemaitis Guitars to assist with the 2008 & 2009 NAMM shows.
 Working with Zemaitis' warranty center in the US, Lipe Guitars, he produced a proof of concept guitar amplifier for each show.
 He also created a Zemaitis Guitars gift application on Facebook.
 He built two custom amplifiers for the Lipe Guitars booth for the 2012 NAMM show.

-In 2009 and 2010, Simon Higgs provided expert testimony and prior art discovery for Coupons.com, Inc., News Corporation and The New York Times which resulted in the successful conclusion of several patent lawsuits.
+In 2009 and 2010, Simon Higgs provided expert testimony and prior art discovery for Coupons.com, Inc., News Corporation and The New York Times which resulted in the successful conclusion of several lawsuits from patent trolls.

 Working with custom boutique guitar amplifier manufacturer 65 Amps, Simon Higgs helped with the launch of their new Red Line by building some of the initial production run of the London Pro guitar amplifier in 2011.
 He has also designed several effects pedals for 65 Amps.